giresse19/rate_limiter_challenge/Readme.md

 * An API(random, since no specific was demanded) was created using Node.js(express) and MongoDB inorder to demonstrate rate limiting.
 * Rate limiting was implemented using Redis.
 Redis was used to store number of request send by user.
 * User identity was done base on user's IP address.
+* Algorithm for rate-limiting implementation is the sliding window algorithm.
 * Different end-points were provided inorder to demonstrate that rate-limiting will work per user, irrespective of end-point used.